 All such goals are retarded or destroyed when third parties are able to force tenants to pay higher rents for amenities chosen by third parties, at the expense of goals chosen by themselves.
 Such impositions of outsiders' values and preferences have been especially prevalent when reformers have come from a different cultural background and have had little understanding of, or respect for, the choices of the people involved.
 This in turn has been especially common where reformers have had more years of formal schooling and could therefore feel justified in dismissing the choices of others as uninformed and unintelligent.
 The most dangerous kind of ignorance is the ignorance of the educated.

 The ticket to freedom and the good life for us was the Quonset hut.
 We were willing to sacrifice current comforts for long-term gain and we have no regrets.
-We are sad that others are deprived of that same opportunity by do-gooders who would rather force taxpayers to give money to the poor than enable the poor to escape poverty by their own hard work and effort.
+We are sad that others are deprived of that same opportunity by do-gooders who would rather force taxpayers to give money to the poor than make it easier for the poor to escape poverty by sacrifice and hard work.

 The new owners of the Quonset hut had the same idea I originally did—to live on the cheap and use the saved money to build a house.
 It didn't work out as they initially envisioned.
-They liked the Quonset so much that they bought a second Quonset and incorporated both into a unique, inexpensive, yet comfortable, home.
+They liked the Quonset so much that they bought a second Quonset and incorporated both into a unique, inexpensive, comfortable home (see photo).

 Go on to read The Blizzard of 2000